wolfenatmax/autocats-try/README.md

 ============

 autocats try
-This is me tring to lean git code
+This is me tring to learn git code